 - Reducing investments across all solutions during an economic downturn

-Given this input, the LPM team makes final determinations to implement these changes including:
+Given this input, the LPM team makes final determinations to implement these changes, including:

 - Finalizing the portfolio budget

-- Allocating investments to value stream budgets
+- Allocating funding to value streams

 - Verifying that the investments are aligned with the Lean budget guardrails